Welcome to Oxon Church

 - Getting rid of weeds.
 I found this handy tip in the Which magazine and published it last year.
 Here it is again, as it’s a winner.
 Instead of spending a small fortune on weedkiller, simply pour a kettle of boiling water on your weeds; the shock kills the weed at the root and it dies within a couple of days.
 It works every time and is especially good on gravel drives.
 Try it, you’ll be surprised how effective it is; cheap too!

-- 100 Club Draw for November has taken place.
-Results for the draw can be found by going to the Community Page.
+- 100 Club Draw for December has taken place.
+Results for the draw can be found by going to the 100 Club page.

 - The Building Development Fund has got off to an excellent start but please bear in mind that our target is enormous and we’re asking for your help.
 For more information on how to give or to set up standing orders and pledges, please contact the vicar, whose contact details are at the top of this page.